HL7/davinci-ecdx/input/pagecontent/solicited-unsolicited-attachments.md

 Currently claims <span class="bg-success" markdown="1">and prior authorization</span><!-- new-content --> requests can come through [X12 transactions] or portal submissions.
-Payers may need additional information from a Provider to determine if the service being billed (claim) or requested (prior authorization) is supported by medical benefits or by policy benefits.
-In this guide, the use of the term "attachments" includes a subset of additional information which are defined by the [LOINC Document Ontology] and data elements presented in document form.
+Payers may need additional information from a Provider to determine if the service being billed (claim) or requested (prior authorization) is supported by medical or policy benefits.
+In this guide, the term "attachments" includes a subset of additional information defined by the [LOINC Document Ontology] and data elements presented in document form.
 Attachments for claims or prior authorization can be divided into *solicited* and *unsolicited* workflows.
-The sections below document the differences and similarities between these workflows and the CDex transactions <span class="bg-success" markdown="1">that can be used for both solicited and unsolicited prior authorization and claims attachments.
+The sections below document the differences and similarities between these workflows and define the CDex transactions <span class="bg-success" markdown="1">that implementers can use for both solicited and unsolicited prior authorization and claims attachments.
 See the [Conforming to CDex Attachments] for guidance on how systems define their support for each.</span><!-- new-content -->

 ### *Unsolicited* Attachments

-For an *unsolicited* attachment the Provider will submit additional documentation to support a claim or prior authorization based on Payer predefined rules without any type of request.
-The attachments may be submitted *before, at the same time as, or after* the claim or prior authorization has been supplied to the Payer.
-Following submission, the attachment is then associated with the claim or prior authorization.
+For an *unsolicited* attachment, the Provider will submit additional documentation to support a claim or prior authorization based on Payer's predefined rules without any request.
+The Provider may submit the attachments *before, at the same time as, or after* the claim or prior authorization.
+After submission, the Payer associates the attachment with the claim or prior authorization.

 #### Example Scenarios

-1. A set of pre-defined rules, made by the <span class="bg-success" markdown="1">Payer or state mandates</span><!-- new-content -->, necessitates that additional information is provided without a specific request.
+1. A set of pre-defined rules, made by the <span class="bg-success" markdown="1">Payer or state mandates</span><!-- new-content -->, necessitates that the Provider submit additional information without a specific request.
 2. A Provider believes the Payer will need additional information to process a claim.
-3. A Provider is under review and required to provide additional documentation for all claims.
+3. A Provider is under review and must provide additional documentation for all claims.

-The flow diagram for this transaction is shown in the figure below:
+The flow diagram below shows this transaction:

 {% include img.html img="unsolicited-flow.svg" caption="Unsolicited Attachments Flow Diagram" %}

-See the [Sending Attachments] page for how CDex transactions can be used to support  *unsolicited* attachment transactions.
+See the [Sending Attachments] page for how Providers can use CDex to support  *unsolicited* attachment transactions.

 ### *Solicited* Attachments

-For a *solicited* attachment the Provider will submit additional documentation, to support a claim or prior authorization, *in response to* a Payer's request for additional documentation.
+For a *solicited* attachment, the Provider will submit additional documentation to support a claim or prior authorization, *in response to* a Payer's request for additional documentation.
 The submitted attachments are then associated with the claim or prior authorization.
-The flow diagram for this transaction is shown in the figures below:
+The flow diagrams below show this transaction:

 {% include img.html img="solicited-claim-flow.svg" caption="Solicited Attachments for a Claim" %}